teracyhq/blog/README.markdown

 And open \<vm_ip_address>:8888 to review the changes on local

-Press Ctrl + c to stop reviewing.
+Press Ctrl + c to exit the logs.

 ## How to run in prod mode